People who work (free or paid) for a church are often exposed to confidential information.

 1. Create a Confidentiality Policy

-This policy should include expectations for anyone who is exposed to sensitive information and guidelines for dealing with inappropriate inquiries.
+Also, include guidelines for discussing sensitive information and dealing with inappropriate inquiries.

-For example, it is common for people to call the church office and ask for the phone number or address of church members.
-This policy should include how to handle such inquiries.
+For example, it is common for people to call the church office and ask for church members’ phone numbers or addresses.
+A confidentiality policy should include how to handle such inquiries.

 2. Confidentiality Agreement